 Systems don't change.
 People change systems.
 It takes many people playing a variety of roles to make real and lasting change.
 In strengthening family partnerships throughout your school or system, it can help to understand who plays these roles, and who can be drafted to help in any of these roles:

-- allies they may have aligned interests, such as businesses that have an interest in an educated workforce - supporters they help move the work forward - cheerleaders or champions they rally support and provide positive feedback decision makers - they can directly change policy or practice and include school superintendents, principals, and school board members of the community and include community or business leaders
+- allies they may have aligned interests, such as businesses that have an interest in an educated workforce - supporters they help move the work forward - cheerleaders or champions they rally support and provide positive feedback decision makers - they can directly change policy or practice and include school superintendents, principals, and school board members influencers - their words • and opinions carry weight in the community or among segments of the community and include community or business leaders